-Peach's mother had passed away when she was a small girl, so her father, the king of the Mushroom Kingdom, made up for her missing mother's affection by lavishing all his attention on the young princess.
+Peach's mother had passed away when she was a small girl, so her father, the ruler of the Mushroom Kingdom, lavished all his attention on the young princess.
 Nothing was too good for his little girl.
 Her tutors were all famous professors from the illustrious Mushroom University.
 Her riding coaches were former winners of the Toadstool Cup Championship.
 Her governess, an elderly mushroom maid, taught her everything she needed to know in order to become a perfect lady.
 Peach toured the kingdom annually with Toadsworth, the court's High Magician.
 Everywhere she went, her father's subjects would come out of their mushroom houses and throw flowers at her feet.
-Everyone loved the little princess, yet she remained sweet and gentle.
+Everyone loved the princess, yet she remained sweet and gentle.

-One evening, after a particularly important meeting with a visiting nobleshroom, Peach headed down into the kitchens to search for leftovers.
+One evening, after an important meeting with a visiting nobleshroom, Peach headed down into the kitchens to search for leftovers.
 Even though the audience had been catered, Peach had hardly eaten a thing.
-Her father had done most of the talking, but Peach was nervous about her role as princess and had tried bravely to keep up with the half-spoken innuendos tossed back and forth over the dinner table.
-As soon as the meeting was adjourned, she had realized that her nervousness had not dulled her appetite, after all.
-On her way down the ornately carved stairs and twisting passageways of the lower castle, she happened to notice a clammy, wet smell she had never experienced before.
-Following her nose to its source, she came upon a small open door from which descended a set of mossy steps.
+Her father had done most of the talking, but Peach was nervous about her role as a princess and had tried bravely to keep up with the half-spoken innuendos tossed back and forth over the dinner table.
+As soon as the meeting was adjourned, she realized that her nervousness had not dulled her appetite.
+On her way through the twisting passageways of the lower castle, she happened to notice a clammy, wet smell.
+Following her nose to its source, she came upon a small door opening onto a set of mossy steps.

-"Excuse me…" the princess ventured.
+"Excuse me…" Peach ventured.